Apt-Intel/creds-api-backend/Docs/Date Normatization Implementation.md

 3. Monitor the `logs/new_date_formats.log` file for new, unsupported formats.
 4. When adding new date formats, ensure thorough testing across the application.
 5. Consider the performance impact of adding too many date formats.
+6. Use logging in the date normalization and sorting middlewares to track their execution and help with debugging.
+7. When implementing new features that involve dates, ensure they work correctly with the existing date normalization and sorting flow.
+8. For bulk operations, make sure the date normalization and sorting are applied correctly to nested data structures.

+By following these guidelines and using the updated middleware chain, you can ensure consistent date handling across the application, improving data quality and user experience.